 Kia Ora.
 My name is Janine and sewing has been a passion of mine since childhood.
 I grew up in rural New Zealand, a long way from any shops or fashion runways, magazines were a rare treat and the internet wasn't heard of.
 My mother sewed out of necessity, but it was my grandmother who shared my indulgence for fabric, creativity and clothes.
 I would encourage her to draw around me so I could make a pattern, and donating her old bed sheets as fabric, she ensured my wild creativity was balanced with the discipline of good old-fashioned dress making skills.
 I have the fondest memories of my teenage years submerged in a magical world of creativity, exploration and self expression.

 Then I went to university to study business.

-In practical, conservative, rural New Zealand, fashion was not serious career choice.
+In practical, conservative, rural New Zealand, fashion was not a serious career choice.